raspberrypilearning/interactive-animation/en/step_5.md

 ## Change your sprite's looks

+You will usually want to change how your sprites appear in one or more ways, such as their size, colour or graphic effects like the ghost effect.

+Let's start by changing the size of your sprite to suit your project.

 --- task ---

-Change the size of your sprite to suit your project.
+Go to the `Looks`{:class="block3looks"} block menu and grab a `set size to 100%`{:class="block3looks"} block.

 --- collapse ---
 ---